mandelsoft/documents/config/README.md

 resource manifest format can be used to implement an appropriate DSL by providing values recognizable as expressions.
 The particular operator then has to implement this DSL.
 This way any kind of feedback loop, including the access to attributes of other resource kinds can be implemented.

-But because of the dynamic behavior of the description layers and drift control implemented by operators it is possible for operators to avoid all this and fill configuration attributes of resources on-the-fly with values arising from the mapping processing.
+But because of the dynamic behavior of the description layers and drift-control implemented by operators it is possible for operators to avoid all this and fill configuration attributes of resources on-the-fly with values arising from the mapping processing.
+The enabled a completely dynamic data flow without the need for static value references or expressions on the configuration side.

 This demonstrates the executive and descriptive power of a KRM-based ecosystem, which makes it highly suitable for installation scenarios.